NokkenForlag/modulus/frontend/README.md

 - Use `test-rollevisning.html` to verify the role currently stored in `localStorage`.
 - Helpful for validating access rules and debugging role-based content visibility.

 ---

+_Note: These files are served from the Render frontend environment._

+---